kyee-rs/sc/README.md

 ### DESCRIPTION

-This is a powerful file-sharing server built in Go that improves upon the original 0x0.st server.
-It comes with a range of features, such as configurable blacklists, blocking of TOR exit nodes, native gzip compression, and native SSL support.
-All of these features are included under the CC0 1.0 Universal license, which can be found in the LICENSE file.
+This is an enhanced version of the original 0x0.st server constructed with the Go programming language.
+It has numerous features, including adjustable blacklists, blocking of TOR exit nodes, native gzip compression, and native SSL support.
+All of these features are covered by the CC0 1.0 Universal license, which is available in the LICENSE file.

 ## USAGE